-- Treatment of an individual or group on the basis of their skin color, their ethnic origin, whether they are a member of a minority or not results in the degradation of their status and treatment.
+- Treatment of an individual or group based on their skin color, their ethnic origin, whether they are a member of a minority or not results in the degradation of their status and treatment.

-– Treating someone badly because they are married to (or associated with) someone of a particular ethnic background, or because of their connection with a particular country.
+- Mistreating someone because they are married to (or associated with) someone of a particular ethnic background or because of their connection with a particular country.

-- Harassing behavior – such as name-calling, mocking, offensive graffiti, and threatening behavior which is targeted at an individual or group because of their color, race or ethnic origin.
+- Harassing behavior – such as name-calling, mocking, offensive graffiti, and threatening behavior targeted at an individual or group because of their color, race, or ethnic origin.

 - Refusing to serve someone because they are black or Asian.

 - Discrimination when applying for housing, education, or work when an individual is treated less favorably than others because of their color or ethnic background.

 Get Racial Discrimination Settlement Funding For Your Ongoing Claim Of Civil Right